cskinx/ml-evaluation-platform/README.md

 If you want to run some of the Python scripts outside of a Docker image we recommend using Python 3.8.
 All required packages are contained in `requirements.txt` (`pip install -r requirements.txt`).

+Note that the latest official Tensorflow release does not support Apple's M1 chip yet.
+[Here is a guide](https://github.com/apple/tensorflow_macos/issues/153) on how to install it in a way so that one can still use Tensorflow on newer Macbooks.

 ## Setup
 ### Launch SQL database
 We are using a PostgreSQL database with their [official Docker image](https://hub.docker.com/_/postgres):

 `docker run --name data-store -e POSTGRES_PASSWORD=<password> -p 5432:5432 -d postgres:latest`

+## Extensions
+This is just a first, very plain implementation of a model evaluation platform.
+There are a lot of potential extensions which hopefully would be fairly straight forward to add with the current modular structure.
+A few ideas:

+- The configuration files could be even more powerful if any number of configuration files could be loaded; currently only 2 are supported, but one could easily support an arbitrary number with the latest config file overwriting the previous ones.
+This way, one could for example combine any preprocessing methods with any model parameters and quickly generate results for different combinations.
+It would also be nice to load a config from the database and save it directly as a .yml file to reproduce this run.